LED Lighting Systems for Shift Work Facilities

 - Transportation Workers

 - Energy Generation Plants

-Many shift workers are not exposed to adequate amounts of bright white sunlight (at 6,500 Kelvin) to promote normal production of melatonin in their brain, without which the circadian rhythm and normal sleep patterns can be disrupted.
+Many shift workers are not exposed to adequate amounts of bright white sunlight (at 6,500 Kelvin) to promote normal melatonin levels in the brain, without which the circadian rhythm and normal sleep patterns can be disrupted.
 Scientific studies have shown sleep disorders have a profound effect on human health, ranging from increased incidence of certain cancers, blood pressure, diabetes, attention deficit disorder and many other afflictions.

-Our WalaLight LED ceiling light panels are designed to provide a healthy work space lighting environment for shift workers through our patent-pending LED technology including:
+Our WalaLight LED ceiling light panels are designed to provide a healthy work space environment for shift workers through our human-centric LED lighting technology including:

-- Promoting normal levels of melatonin secretion by the pineal gland in the brain.
+- Promoting normal melatonin levels in the pineal gland of the brain.
 Melatonin is a powerful natural antioxidant that is our natural defense against cancer and which floods the body during normal sleep.